-I have been very fortunate to call the coast of Maine my home for almost forty years.
-I came here from Connecticut to be art director of WoodenBoat magazine and stayed, unable to leave the beauty of the people and place.
-Eventually, I turned to free-lance graphic design, and finally to painting, my primary passion.
-I love just about everything about Maine.
+I have been very fortunate to call the coast of Maine my home for the last forty years.
+I came here from Connecticut to work as Art Director of WoodenBoat magazine, and ended up staying for the beauty of the people and place.
+Eventually, I turned to free-lance graphic design, and finally to painting, which is my primary activity now.
+I love almost everything about Maine.
 The natural, raw beauty grounds me, feeds my soul, and provides endless inspiration for my work.

-I have always loved the Whitman quote, “I contain multitudes”.
+I have always appreciated the Whitman quote, “I contain multitudes.”
 I think this is true of most people and things — of Maine weather, for sure — and it’s true of the art I make.
-I move along the continuum from abstract to representational without a concern for consistency yet I enjoy working in series, focusing on what moves me — what shows up on the canvas is often a surprise.
-Ten years ago, for example, simultaneous to building our own home, I was inspired to focus on nests, more as symbol than as object.
+I move along the continuum from abstract to representational without much concern for consistency, yet I enjoy working in series, focusing on what moves me.
+Ten years ago, for example, simultaneous with building our home, I was inspired to focus on nests, more as symbol than as object.
 Having been more drawn to landscapes, this was a departure.
 Then a flock of local bird portraits came forward, birds suddenly filling our new backyard, and symbolizing a certain irrefutable order, just as I needed it.

-My work is a way of finding peace and meaning in a chaotic world, and a way to celebrate the natural beauty that nourishes me.
+My work is a way of expressing and celebrating the natural beauty and order that nourish me.